JMWebDevelopment/videoplace/readme.txt

 If you have a question, need to report a bug to be fixed or have a feature request for a future version, email me at jacob.martella@att.net or fill out the form on the theme page (https://jacobmartella.com/videoplace-wordpress-theme).

 == Changelog ==
+= 1.3 =
+- Added support to show a featured photo over the video on page load if the user wants to.
+- Updated Foundation.

 = 1.2 =
 - Added support for image post formats.
 - Added theme option to show the number of comments on a post on the home, index and archive pages.